joomcode/parse-statements/README.md

 In addition to statements, language comments can be described, which can also be located inside statements (between its neighboring tokens).

-Strings are used to describe (find) tokens, from which regexps with `gmu` flags are generated (therefore, the backslash in these lines must be escaped, that is, it must be doubled).
+Strings are used to describe (find) tokens, from which regexps with `gmu` flags (by default, but can be overridden in the parser options) are generated.
+Therefore, the backslash in these lines must be escaped, that is, it must be doubled.

 For each parsed statement, the optional `onParse` callback is called with the context, source code (string), and an array of tokens of statement